zhangming-19/ROUGE-SEM/README.md

 # ROUGE-SEM
-Code will be released in the near future~
+The code for ROUGE-SEM will be released soon.